dd288/rnm-elt-pipeline/README.md

 ### Improvements

-The installation process can be dramatically improved by create a Dockerfile & docker compose.
+The installation process can be dramatically improved by creating a Dockerfile & docker compose.
 Also terraform can be added to automate the connection process.

 Another addition could be pySpark for better data processing, but it is not needed with data quantity and quality.